bbk-pij-2012-20/JavascriptExercises/basics/readme.md

 <h3>Object creation:</h3>

-Is a very straightforward process in Javascript.
-Objects in Javascript are hashmaps, and have a JSON format.
+Objects in Javascript have a JSON format.
+As well as declaring attributes, you can also define the functions in object creation.
-Note that functions are objects, hence the syntax for declaring a function is the same as creating an object.

 <h3>Class creation:</h3>